A Robust and Efficient F-statistic-based Framework for Consistent Bayesian Inference of Compact Binary Coalescences: Methodology

 The reconstruction method described in Sec.~\ref{ssec:plp} most naturally operates with a uniform prior on the linear parameters $B^{\mu}$.
 It is crucial, however, to understand the prior this implies for the physical parameters: the luminosity distance $d_L$ and the polarization angle $\psi$.
 The relationship is described by the transformation:

 A uniform prior on $B^{\mu}$ indicates a uniform prior on $\psi \in [0, \pi)$ and an unphysical prior on the luminosity distance, where $p(d_L) \propto 1/d_L^3$.
 The physically motivated prior, which we use as our target prior for reporting final results, assumes sources are distributed uniformly in comoving volume.
-This corresponds to a prior of $p(d_L) \propto d_L^2$ over a range of $(50, 1000)$\,Mpc.

-For the non-linear parameters $\bm\theta$, we adopt the following priors.
-We sample in redshifted chirp mass and mass ratio, with uniform priors in the ranges of $(10, 200)\,M_{\odot}$ and $(0.04, 1)$, respectively.
-For all other parameters in $\bm\theta$, we use the same priors as those used by the \ac{LVKC} in their catalog analyses~\citep{LIGO_O3a_PRX2020}.
+For the non-linear parameters $\bm\theta$, we adopt the same priors as those used by the \ac{LVKC} in their catalog analyses~\citep{LIGO_PRX2019,LIGO_O3a_PRX2020,KAGRA:2021vkt}.